gocatsnu/Projects/README.md

 ```

 It outputs `Projected Fair Odds Charles Schwab 20250520.csv` containing the fair probabilities, American odds for both golfers, and expected value columns for any sportsbook lines that were listed, so you can easily compare the market to the model.

+Production outputs from the scripts are saved in the `outputs/` directory.
+Those generated CSVs are typically the only outputs that get committed to version control.